-It’s understandable that you might want or need your potentially dangerous old fillings removed and replaced with a safer, more modern alternative.
-We here at Nashville Restorative Dentistry have a thorough Huggins and IAOMT SMART protocol based process that we go through with each patient to minimize the risks of additional mercury exposure.
+It’s understandable that you might want or need your toxic old fillings removed and replaced with a safer, modern alternative.
+Nashville Restorative Dentistry has a thorough Huggins and IAOMT SMART protocol based process that we go through with each patient to minimize the risks of additional mercury exposure.

-- Patients undergo a three-day course of Lypospheric Vitamin C leading up to mercury removal
+- Three day course of Lypospheric Vitamin C leading up to mercury removal

-- Head and neck of the patient are covered with a disposable Tyvek hood
+- Hair and face of the patient are covered with

-- The patient is covered with a disposable drape to prevent mercury particles from getting onto their body or clothing
+- Hair, face, and body of the patient is covered with a disposable drape and to prevent mercury particles from getting onto their body or clothing

 - An alternative source of air (oxygen) is given to the patient via nasal mask

-- A non-latex rubber dam is placed to isolate the quadrant of teeth involved
+- A non-latex rubber dam is placed to isolate the teeth involved

-- The Dental AirVac is placed within 8 inches of the patient’s mouth, providing added vacuum and elimination to mercury vapors and particles
+- The Dental AirVac is placed within 8 inches of the patient’s mouth, providing a vacuum to aid in elimination and filtration of mercury vapors

 - A saliva ejector is placed under the dental dam during mercury filling removal to retrieve any vapors that will pass through the dental dam

-- High volume suction (“Clean Up”) and copious irrigation with water is used during the sectioning and removal of mercury
+- High volume suction and copious irrigation with water is used during the sectioning and removal of mercury

 - After the rubber dam is removed, all areas of the mouth are thoroughly rinsed with water